 Special Florida Resident Tickets are available at certain times of the year.
 Check with local ticket vendors for information, and remember you will need identification when entering the park.

-Walt Disney World will be soon introducing Disney Genie+ as the replacement to FastPass+.
-Disney Genie+ is an additional cost and is not included in the price of any tickets including annual passes.
+Walt Disney World has introduced Disney Genie+ as a ride priority system.
+Disney Genie+ is an additional cost and is not included in the price of any tickets, including annual passes.

 What Walt Disney World ticket should I buy?

-There is no right or wrong answer to what type of Walt Disney World ticket you should buy.
-The decision will vary by your plans, budget, and what you want to achieve on your vacation.
+There is no right or wrong answer to the type of Walt Disney World ticket you should buy.
+The decision will vary depending on your plans, budget, and what you want to achieve on vacation.

-However, if you have a tight budget, the extra hopper & plus options do add up.
-Also, the Park Hopper and Plus options do not represent as much value in 2021.
+However, the extra hopper and plus options add up if you have a tight budget.
 Create a preliminary plan and consider whether the additional cost is necessary.

 Where to Purchase Walt Disney World Tickets

 The most obvious place to buy Walt Disney World Tickets is on the Walt Disney World Website.
 However, it is often not the cheapest place to buy from.
-However, it would help if you always start your research by checking the Disney Website especially noting the value of any extra promotions.
+It would help to start your research by checking the Disney Website, especially noting the value of any extra promotions.

-Several reputable retailers offer small discounts on Walt Disney World Tickets and often a free day.
+Several reputable retailers offer small discounts on Walt Disney World Tickets.
 Make sure your retailer provides genuine tickets and not vouchers.
-Vouchers have to be exchanged at the gate and can result in lengthy waits.
+Vouchers must be exchanged at the gate, which can result in lengthy waits.

-Retailers do differ by country, and you should carefully check online reviews before deciding to buy.
+Retailers differ by country, and you should carefully check online reviews before buying.

 Where Not to Purchase Walt Disney World Ticket